Content created: 2004-12-27

 The system that is in nearly universal use for Chinese today is called Hànyǔ Pīnyīn 汉语拼音, or simply Pīnyīn, and it represents a slight variant on the dialects of Běijīng city that has been established as a Chinese national spoken standard and given the name "common speech" or Pǔtōnghuà 普通话.

-The most frequent problem is "tone," the system of pitch contours that distinguish Chinese syllables from each other, much as consonants or vowels do.
+The most frequent problem (although not the only one) is “tone,” the system of pitch contours that distinguish Chinese syllables from each other, much as consonants or vowels do.
 In Pinyin the four tones of official Pǔtōnghuà Mandarin are represented by diacritics (accent marks) over vowels.

 Spoken language has enough redundancy that it can usually be understood even when badly pronounced, and Mandarin is no exception; like most languages, it is reasonably intelligible even when it is "mushy."
-(Indeed there is enough variation among Mandarin dialects that the majority of Mandarin speakers find the majority of other Mandarin speakers mushy-mouthed.)
+(Indeed there is enough variation among Mandarin dialects that the majority of Mandarin speakers find the majority of other Mandarin speakers to be a bit mushy-mouthed anyway.)

 Romanized Mandarin can often be reasonably intelligible even when some distinctions are obscured by the omission of the tone marks.
 This is because there is often sufficient redundancy in full sentences to offset the loss of information.
 For example, lǐmào 礼貌 means "manners," but límāo 狸猫 means "leopard."
 Leaving out the tone marks makes them identical ("limao"), but it is hard to imagine a context in which there would be confusion.